QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     dropdims(a, dims = 1)

-The return value is an array with the specified dimension "flattened"
+The return value is an array with the specified dimension "flattened".

 Broadcasting Functions
 --------------------------